dukeofharen/httplaceholder/docs/docs.md

 On this page, you can create new stubs based on cURL commands.
 You can, for example, use cURL commands you have lying around or you can copy/paste cURL commands from your browser.

+You can optionally fill in a tenant.
+All stubs that are created, will be created under this tenant.
+This is so you can easily see which stubs were imported together.
+If you do not provide a tenant, a tenant name will be automatically generated.

 ![](img/ui/stub_curl_form.png)
 _On this form, you can import one or multiple cURL commands.
 You can also upload a file with the cURL commands in it._